Scheduled to die in Arkansas: Does mental competence matter?

 Story highlights

-- Arkansas plans to put seven men to death over 10 days
+- Arkansas plans to put six men to death over 10 days

 - Several of the men have low IQs or histories of mental illness

-(CNN)Five of the seven men Arkansas plans to execute over a 10-day period this month are not mentally fit for the death penalty, a report by a Harvard Law School initiative suggests.
+(CNN)Four of the six men Arkansas plans to execute over a 10-day period this month are not mentally fit for the death penalty, a report by a Harvard Law School initiative suggests.

-The report by the school's Fair Punishment Project says that between mental illnesses, intellectual disabilities and "bad lawyering," the orders for all seven of the executions may never have been justified.
+The report by the school's Fair Punishment Project says that between mental illnesses, intellectual disabilities and "bad lawyering," the orders for all six of the executions may never have been justified.

 "Nobody is questioning whether people who commit some of the most serious offenses should be held accountable," said Rob Smith, executive director of the project, which seeks to create a fair and accountable justice system.